 Pantothenic acid is available in a variety of foods, but the richest sources are liver and kidney, egg yolk, and broccoli.
 Fish, shellfish, chicken, dairy products, mushrooms, avocado, and sweet potatoes are also good sources.
 Most healthy people have no problem meeting their pantothenic acid requirements, but factors such as stress, pregnancy, and a diet high in processed foods can increase one’s needs for this vitamin.
 (15) High heat, canning, and other processing methods may reduce the amount of pantothenic acid in food by up to 75%, so it’s important to consider cooking and preparation of these foods when trying to maximize your intake of pantothenic acid.
 (16)

-Selenium is an incredibly important trace mineral with numerous health benefits, yet many people may be at risk for deficiencies of this important element.
+Selenium is an incredibly important trace mineral with numerous health benefits, yet many people may be at risk for nutrient deficiencies of this important element.
 (17) Poor levels of selenium in the soil, inadequate intake, and intestinal disorders that affect absorption can all lead to minor deficiencies, and this can have consequences for general health as well as the health of the skin.
 (18, 19)

-One of the most important functions of selenium is as a component of glutathione peroxidase, an enzyme necessary for the antioxidant function of glutathione.
-As I’ve mentioned before, glutathione is one of the major antioxidants in the body that protects against cellular damage from the free radicals that cause inflammation, aging, and promote skin cancer.
 In fact, many scientists support the theory that selenium in the diet is protective against skin cancer: epidemiological evidence suggests that death rates from cancer are significantly lower in areas of the world where selenium levels in the soil are high, and some clinical trials have shown benefits of dietary selenium in cancer prevention.
 (20, 21)

 Selenium-dependent glutathione peroxidase and its effects on glutathione activity may also have a significant role in acne severity.
 Patients with acne have been shown to have low levels of blood selenium, as well as low levels of selenium-dependent glutathione activity.
 (22, 23) Clinical research has shown that selenium supplementation, along with vitamin E, improves the appearance of acne while simultaneously increasing glutathione activity in those patients with lower levels.
 (24) In addition, selenium and vitamin E likely play complementary roles in increasing glutathione activity and reducing overall oxidative stress in the body.
 Therefore, a diet high in selenium is likely to improve acne, specifically in those with low levels of glutathione.